ATM2100/GuidedWalkThroughOfLinux/cheat_sheet.md

 ```

 ### Find in man page ip
-For this exercise, you don't have to read anything outside of the synopsis.
+You don't have to read anything outside of the synopsis for this exercise.
 Run the command: `man ip`.
-I will not go over any of the OPTIONS, so focus on looking at the objects.
-This is where you will find "address".
-It doesn't say it in they synopsis, but the "show" from earlier goes in the place of COMMAND.
-Notice how "help" is also in that same set of {}'s.
+I will not review any of the OPTIONS, so focus on the objects.
+This is where you will find "address."
+The synopsis does not say, but the "show" from earlier goes in the place of COMMAND.
+Notice how "help" is also in that same set of {} 's.
 If you want help with specifically `ip address`, you can run `ip address help`.
 This changes the default behavior of `show` to `help`.
 ```
 SYNOPSIS
        ip [ OPTIONS ] OBJECT { COMMAND | help }